 Accommodations could include:

-- Being able to bring your baby to work some days, or for part of a day.
+- Bringing your baby to work some days, or for part of a day.
 This could involve setting up a small portable crib in your office and/or wearing your baby.

-- Leaving work at lunch or on breaks to go visit and nurse your baby.
-The baby could also be brought to you at work.
-This is a more realistic option if you live near where your child is being watched while you are at work.
+- Leaving work at lunch or on breaks to go visit and nurse your baby, or having a caregiver bring your baby to you at work.
+This is a more realistic option if you live near your home or child’s daycare.

 - Setting up a comfortable nursing mother’s room (if one doesn’t exist already).
 This room would have a:

-- Private space (not a bathroom) with a comfortable chair with good back support
+- Private space (not a bathroom).
+Make sure this space includes a comfortable chair with good back support.

-- Small table to hold a breast pump and other supplies
+- Small table.
+This provides a place to keep your breast pump and other supplies within reach.

 2. Get yourself a good breast pump.

-If you are breastfeeding and returning to work, you will obviously need a good breast pump.
-Double electric breast pumps are the most efficient for frequent, long-term pumping.
-But, they can be expensive.
+If you are breastfeeding and returning to work, you will need a good breast pump to help you maintain your milk supply.
+Double electric breast pumps are the most efficient for frequent, long-term pumping, but they can be expensive.

-Check with your health insurance provider on whether they cover the cost of a pump or other breastfeeding supplies.
+Check with your health insurance provider about coverage for pumps and other breastfeeding supplies.
 Hospitals also rent out breast pumps.

 3. Focus on your health.

-- Eating a balanced diet rich in calorically-dense and nutritious foods.
-Meals and snacks should be protein-based to make energy last (eggs, cheese, beans, nuts, etc.).
-Keep individual-sized portions (i.e. cheese sticks) in the refrigerator at work.
+- Eat a balanced diet rich in nutrient-dense foods.
+Meals and snacks should include protein (eggs, cheese, beans, nuts, etc.) to make your energy last longer .
+Keep individual-sized portions (i.e. cheese sticks, hard-boiled eggs) in the refrigerator at work.

 - Keep a water bottle filled and by your side as you pump or nurse.
 Drinking water can help ensure you meet fluid needs for both you and baby.